Sharruk/SMS/replit.md

 ### Runtime Environment
 - **Console/Terminal**: Interactive text-based user interface.
 - **File System**: For JSON file persistence and upload directory management.

+## Recent Changes

+### 2025-10-03: Replit Environment Setup
+- Fixed compilation errors by adding `getUploadDirectory()` method to `UploadService` interface
+- Successfully compiled the project with Maven
+- Configured workflow "LMS Application" to run the console application
+- Application starts successfully and demonstrates all OOP features on launch
+- JSON data persistence is working (admins.json, courses.json, assignments.json)
+- Console menu system is functional and ready for user interaction

+## Running the Application

+The application is configured to run automatically via the workflow.
+When started:
+1. It initializes all repositories and loads data from JSON files
+2. Runs a comprehensive demonstration of OOP features
+3. Presents an interactive menu with options for:
+   - Role-based Access Demo
+   - Search & Sort Demo
+   - File Upload Demo
+   - User Management
+   - Course Management
+   - System Statistics

+## Known Issues
+- Existing students.json and teachers.json files are missing the "type" field required by Jackson's polymorphic deserialization.
+The system handles this gracefully by starting with empty repositories for these entities.
+To fix, add `"type": "student"` or `"type": "teacher"` to each JSON object, or delete the files to let the system recreate them.